-A number of floor coverings are considered 100% impervious to water: ceramic or porcelain tile, luxury vinyl plank, sheet vinyl.
-At the other end of the spectrum are floors you would never consider laying in a full bathroom next to a shower of bathtub: solid hardwood, bamboo, and engineered wood.
+Laminate flooring and water have a complicated relationship.
+A number of floor coverings are considered impervious to water, such as ceramic or porcelain tile, luxury vinyl plank, sheet vinyl.
+At the other end of the spectrum are floors you would never consider laying in a full bathroom next to a shower or bathtub.
+These include solid hardwood, bamboo, and engineered wood.

 Laminate flooring can go in either direction.
-If inexpertly installed, it will be a disaster in high-moisture environments.
-If installed... according to manufacturer instructions, it has a decent chance of standing up against water.
+If inexpertly installed, it will be a disaster in high-moisture environments....
+If installed according to manufacturer instructions, it has a decent chance of standing up against water.

 01 of 04

-- After soaked laminate has fully dried, it does not return to its original dimensions.
+- Laminate flooring can get wet--but only the top.
+Sides and bottoms can never get wet.
+It takes about four hours for exposed-edge laminate flooring to begin to swell.
+After soaked laminate has fully dried, it does not return to its original dimensions.

-- Edge areas of laminate are more of a problem, since edges are cut and exposed.
+- Mop standing water quickly, as water can migrate into laminate's seams.
+Edge areas of laminate are more of a problem, since edges are cut and exposed.

 02 of 04

-Precautions For Installing In Wet Areas
+Precautions for Installing in Water-Prone Areas

 - Glue Joints: Apply glue to the tongue portion of the plank, even for lock-and-fold type laminate planks.
 Do not flex the joints when applying glue.
 Glue must ooze to... the surface as the laminate pieces are locked together.
 After locking and folding the joint, wipe off excess glue.